Mentos: Marketing

-Part of Mentos's popularity in the US and Canada can be attributed to its campy TV commercials and catchy jingle, which debuted in late 1991 and were used well into 2001 on American and Canadian television.
+Part of Mentos's popularity in the US and Canada can be attributed to its campy TV commercials and catchy jingle, which debuted in late 1991 and was used well into 2001 on American and Canadian television.
 Individuals facing various day-to-day dilemmas consume Mentos and are subsequently inspired to solve their problems at hand in a creative, often-humorous fashion.
 For example, a job interviewee sits on a freshly painted bench, staining his suit, and then solves the problem by rolling around on the bench until his suit has pinstripes.
-Another features a woman whose parked car is boxed in; she calls a crew of construction workers over who lift her car onto the road for her.
+Another featured a woman whose parked car is boxed in; she calls a crew of construction workers over who lift her car onto the road for her.
 These unusual behaviors are typically witnessed by nearby, sometimes antagonistic characters, and a roll of Mentos is boisterously displayed by the commercial's respective protagonist to the observer as an explanation for their actions.

 The ad campaign was parodied in multiple television shows and music videos, including the Foo Fighters' "Big Me".